lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 before starting a task or setting aside a dedicated time for reflective journaling.

+Or maybe this: distractions are not enemies but teachers.
+When our attention is pulled away, it is an opportunity to observe the pull itself—the desires, fears, and patterns that arise within us.
+In this way, distraction becomes a mirror, reflecting where our heart and mind long to go.
+Each moment of noticing strengthens the bridge between awareness and intention.

+Or perhaps even this: attention is strengthened through wonder and curiosity.
+When we approach life as an explorer, seeking the extraordinary within the ordinary, our focus naturally sharpens.
+To gaze at a tree, a star, or a stranger's face with reverence is to train the eye and heart to see deeper, to become attuned to the mystery unfolding in every moment.

-Or perhaps even this: attention thrives on meaningful connection.
+And yet also: attention thrives on meaningful connection.
 When you care deeply about what you observe, your focus becomes effortless.
 Discovering what you truly value and aligning your efforts with these values naturally sharpens attention, because it is fueled by the heart as much as the mind.

 Ultimately, strengthening attention is not only about improving focus but also